PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ##### Pole of inaccessibility
-The node package _polylabel_ uses an algorithm to calculate a polygon's _pole of inaccessibility_, defined as "the most distant internal point from the polygon outline".
-(Source: [@polylabelIntro])
+The node package _polylabel_[@polylabelIntro] uses an algorithm to calculate a polygon's _pole of inaccessibility_, defined as the point within the polygon's area with the largest distance to its outline.

 This approach solves the problem with concave shapes, because the calculated point always lies inside the polygon, and for this reason, it was used to calculate the label positions in the app.
 Figure 2.10 shows the same concave geofence as above, but with the pole of inaccessibility used to calculate the label's position.